Accessing your super

 - turn 65.

-Your preservation age is the youngest you can be to start receiving your super, and it changes depending on when you were born:
+Your preservation age is the youngest you can be to start receiving your super, and it depends on when you were born:

 If you reach your preservation age and are yet to permanently retire, you can still access part of your super through a transition to retirement pension.